Digital invoice workflow

 Tip: You can also make the most of AMAGNO to digitally map many other business processes, in the same way as with an invoice workflow.

-Invoice workflow with DATEV, Sage, Navision, etc.
+Invoice workflow with DATEV, SAP, Sage, Navision, etc.

 A digital invoice workflow doesn’t just reproduce the way you manually process incoming invoices, it offers you a more holistic solution.
 From the very beginning, with invoice entry (by email, digitisation of paper invoices) going on to the classification of invoice details, checking and approval via digital stamps, right up to handing over of accounting details via the interface with bookkeeping systems such as DATEV or Sage.